 Even if you end up choosing a bidet seat that does not come with a hot air dryer, you will still need to use some toilet tissue, but you will end up using a fraction of the amount of toilet paper that you used previously.

 Flushable wipes are generally no better than toilet paper, and most of them contain plastic, as well as chemicals that can adversely affect your health, not to mention your plumbing.
 Switch to recycled toilet paper and lessen the impact even more.

 Or, try switching to washable toilet cloths.
 Since the bidet cleanses so thoroughly these cloths are really just like mini towels for drying off.
-They can be thrown in the washer with your laundry, dried and used again and again.
+They can be thrown in the washer, dried and used again and again.

 And if you happen to have solar panels on your home to offset your carbon footprint and your electricity bill...even better!
 You are really making a difference and the planet thanks you.

 Environmental impact issues aside, toilet paper costs more money than using a bidet seat.
 A smart bidet seat replaces your existing toilet seat and can cost between $300 and $1000+ (depending on the features you choose) and last up to a decade.